philbishop/virtual-nvr/README.md

 Turn your Raspberry PI or spare Linux box into a 4 channel IP Camera Network Video Recorder.

 ### License
-This software is free to use for home enthusiasts or for evalution by other developers and system integrators looking to build their own products on the core funrtionality.
+This software is free to use for home enthusiasts or for evalution by developers and system integrators looking to build their own products on the core funrtionality.

 ## Installation